Page 1 Top of Page

 ½ teaspoon salt

-8 ounce carton orange flavored yogurt
+8 ounce carton orange flavored

 ½ cup cooking oil